Car sounds

 You can specify a number of samples for the car.
 The files will be searched in the car's directory, and data/audio if the file isn't found locally in the car directory.
 Typical types of sounds are:

-Racer v0.5.1 brings a big audio update, and as a result the audio properties of a car are now stored in a single audio subtree.
+Racer v0.5.1 brought a big audio update, and as a result the audio properties of a car are now stored in a single audio subtree.
 Each type of audio is not just a single sample, but a set of samples (called an audio set).
 Depending on the audio set, different inputs determine how these samples are played back.
 For example, the engine sounds are mixed based on engine RPM, the throttle pedal and engine braking.
 The skid set is however used according to a skid amount.
 The precise way this is done is determined in the software.

 The rest of this section explains the v0.5.2+ audio system.